2009 BBC Sports Personality of the Year Award: Team of the Year

 The BBC Sports Team of the Year Award was given to "the (British only) team that has achieved the most notable performance in British sport."
 A 30-strong judging panel made up of sporting experts from select national and regional magazine and newspaper sports editors determined the winner.
 They voted for the first and second preferences as their first two selections, with two points going for first position and one point for second.
 The team with the highest number of points was selected to earn the Team of the Year.
 The team with the highest number of first positions would earn the award had a tiebreak been declared, although the accolade would be shared if a tie was still present.

 England's 2009 Ashes winning cricket team was named the winners of the accolade for the second time after its first in 2005.
-Flintoff accepted the award on behalf of the team by Kelly Holmes while it was touring South Africa.
+Flintoff accepted the award on behalf of the team by Dame Kelly Holmes and Joe Calzaghe while it was touring South Africa.

-As part of the 2009 ceremony, awards were also to be presented for: